KarthikRV1107/adaption-autoscientist-challenge-50000-prize-pool-byteme/README.md

 ---

-## 🎬 Demo (Coming Soon)
+## 🎬 Demo

-The interactive web demo will be released after the competition.
-Meanwhile, the model can be reproduced using the inference example below.
+> 🚧 The interactive Gradio demo is currently under development and will be released after the competition.

+The released Hugging Face model and dataset can already be used for inference using the example below.

 ### Quick Inference Example